AhmedBakrXI/Panda-Scheduler/README.md

 - [MaterialFX](https://github.com/palexdev/MaterialFX)

 ## Setup

-TODO: add download link.

-TODO: "This application works on [Windows/Linux/MacOS]."
+This application works on [Windows/Linux/MacOS].

 ### Prerequisite

-TODO: Add prerequisite programs like Java
+- You should have jre 20 or above installed.

 ### Installation

-TODO: specify how to install the app, could be just run exe
+You can download the app from this [link](https://drive.google.com/drive/folders/1G21NE5N9AGt7oIYzIMnOConbIEMn5A6f?usp=sharing) and run .exe or .jar.

 ## Features